ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 If complying with the BioSchemas [FormalParameter profile], the _contextual entities_ for [FormalParameter], referenced by `input` or `output`, MUST describe: [name], [additionalType], [encodingFormat]

-The BioSchemas [FormalParameter profile] explains the above and lists additional properties that can be used, including [description], [valueRequired], [defaultValue] and [identifier]
+The BioSchemas [FormalParameter profile] explains the above and lists additional properties that can be used, including [description], [valueRequired], [defaultValue] and [identifier].

 A contextual entity conforming to the [FormalParameter profile] SHOULD declare the versioned profile URI using [conformsTo], e.g.: